 - Do NOT be afraid to brag.

 - Personal branding is incredibly important at this point in your career as you don’t have enough experience or connections yet to advocate for you.
 Consider making a LinkedIn or creating a portfolio of code, presentations, or anything else you’ve worked on.

 - If you think you’re being hired because the company desperately needs your amazingly awesome engineering skills, think again.
 Most companies hire interns as a means for filtering out potential full-time employees.

 - This is often a discrepant world-view between recruiters and interns.
 Because the risk of hiring a bad full-time employee is greater than hiring a bad short-term employee, many companies will only hire full-timers from a prior pool of well-regarded interns.
 I’ve found it’s not uncommon for companies to discard intern projects entirely after they leave.

 - Every interview you have will fall into one of two categories: Behavioral or Technical.
 I’ve been on the receiving end of countless interviews for banks, big tech companies, small and medium-size startups, research institutions, government contractors… you name it.
-I’ve also been on the other end, interviewing engineers and business majors.
+I’ve also been on the other end, interviewing engineers and business students.
 With this experience in mind, I’ve broken these two categories into seven sub-types: